Canada approves Moderna's COVID-19 shot, extends ban on flights from UK

 “Know however dark the winter will be, spring is coming and better days will be back,” Prime Minister Justin Trudeau told a regular briefing.

-Canada will receive up to 168,000 doses of the Moderna vaccine by the end of the year.
-By Jan.
-31, it should have almost 1.2 million doses from both Moderna and Pfizer, whose vaccine Ottawa approved earlier this month, he said.

-Trudeau also announced Canada would extend a 72-hour ban on passenger flights from Britain to Jan 6, citing a new and more infectious variant of COVID-19.
+Trudeau also said Canada would extend a 72-hour ban on passenger flights from Britain to Jan.
+6, citing a new and more infectious variant of COVID-19.
+Many countries have introduced similar clampdowns.

+By contrast, the U.S. government does not intend to impose COVID-19 screenings for passengers traveling from Britain, people briefed on the decision said.

+Trudeau urged Canadians to stay at home, saying: “Even if you travel every winter, please rethink your plans ... the situation is very serious.”

-A second wave of the novel coronavirus is sweeping Canada and medical officials in some parts of the country say the health care system is under dangerous strain.
+A second wave of the novel coronavirus is sweeping Canada and medical officials in some parts of the country say the hospital system is under dangerous strain.
 Canada has recorded a total of 14,425 deaths and 521,509 cases.

-Trudeau urged Canadians to stay at home, saying “even if you travel every winter, please rethink your plans ... the situation is very serious.”
+“We’re not out of the woods yet ... healthcare staff are exhausted,” Howard Njoo, Canada’s deputy chief public health officer, told a separate briefing.

-Authorities have begun administering Pfizer’s vaccine to priority groups such as health workers and the elderly.
+Authorities have begun administering the Pfizer/BioNTech vaccine to priority groups such as health workers and the elderly.

 The United States approved the Moderna vaccine on Friday.
-It needs to be stored and shipped frozen but does not require the ultra-cold temperatures of the shot Pfizer developed with German partner BioNTech.
+It needs to be stored and shipped frozen but does not require the ultra-cold temperatures of the Pfizer/BioNTech shot .

-“(This means) it can be distributed to isolated and remote communities,” Canada’s health ministry said.

-Shares of Cambridge, Massachusetts based Moderna pared losses after the approval was announced and later posted gains, trading up 3.2% at $129.94.
+Shares of Cambridge, Massachusetts-based Moderna pared losses after the approval was announced and later posted gains, trading up 3.3% at $130.07.

 Our Standards: The Thomson Reuters Trust Principles.